Healthy Beverages Policy

 The Colorado Department of Education (CDE) Office of School Nutrition (OSN) is currently reviewing the Colorado Healthy Beverage Policy, through the department’s rule review process, to align this policy with the USDA Smart Snacks regulations.Proposed revisions and a crosswalk document that connects state statute and federal regulation to each section of the proposed revised policy can be found at the following links:

-There are a few items to keep in mind when reviewing these documents:
+There are a couple of items to keep in mind when reviewing these documents:

 - The nutritional standards for beverages will completely align with USDA regulations.
 Proposed language will indicate “current” regulations so even if changes are made to the Interim Final Smart Snacks rule, the Healthy Beverages Policy will still align with those changes.